 Originally from Marquette, Michigan, Maureen Sloan worked as a counselor at a dude ranch in the Sangre DeCristos Mountains in Southern Colorado when she was in college.
 She fell in love with Colorado, and after graduation in 1963, moved to Colorado Springs where she...

 Homesteader, Author and Summit Historical Society’s Founder Anna Ballif Emore was born in Dillon, Colorado in 1892.
-Her parents, Adolphus “Tif” Ballif and Emma Benson Ballif, immigrated to Summit County from Switzerland and Sweden.
+Her parents, Adolphus “Tip” Ballif and Emma Benson Ballif, immigrated to Summit County from Switzerland and Sweden.
 Anna lived her entire life in Summit...

 Born a Kiowa Apache, and raised as a Ute, Chipeta made her mark on Colorado history through her enduring work to establish and maintain peace between Native Americans and White settlers.
 As a young woman she was the trusted partner of Chief Ouray, head of the...